tdwg/bdq/tg2/_review/docs/supplement/stufftogoplaces.md

 For Quality Control, MultiRecord Measures may be defined to return a count of Response.value of COMPLIANT for validations, and thus can provide a measure of how fit a data set is for some purpose, and what sort of work would be required to make it fit for that purpose.

 [End of QRG Text entry]

-### 3.7 Test Parameters

-Some tests have been defined as parameterized.
-A parameterized test will behave differently on the same data when given different parameter values.
-Parameterized tests are those for which we saw the high likelihood of different data quality needs within the community of CORE users and CORE needs.

-The existence of national requirements for spatial data to be represented with a particular datum lead us to identify a requirement that some tests be able to be adjusted to the needs of particular communities.
-An example is AMENDMENT_GEODETICDATUM_ASSUMEDDEFAULT, which takes a Parameter bdq:defaultGeodeticDatum, with a default value that fills most users’ needs of “EPSG:4326”, but recognizes that some users may have requirements that for data to have quality, they must associate dwc:decimalLatitude and dwc:decimalLongitude with a different spatial reference system in dwc:geodeticDatum.
-Other tests related to georeferences are similarly parameterized, with a similar default, understanding that most CORE users will be working with EPSG:4326, but others will have requirements for a different spatial reference system.
-Similarly, parameters are specified for depth and elevation information based on global maximum values, while users who’s data falls entirely within some smaller geographic region may be able to impose tighter constraints on depth and elevation for their data to have quality, for example for quality control to identify records needing evaluation where the specified elevation is larger than any elevation within the region.

-Parameters are not intended to relax the definition of data having quality for CORE needs.
-The specifications deliberately do not include parameters that would relax tests on secondary terms for downstream research users or tighten them for upstream data capture.
-Some tests which would serve the needs of users engaged in data capture or preparing data for aggregation, but not of downstream aggregators or research users were considered, but deemed non-CORE and are not specified here.
-We have similarly resisted the temptation to parameterize tests to meet the needs of different portions of the data life cycle.

 ### 3.8 Workflows and Sequencing of Tests